pomeranian99/HardBreak/hardware-hacking/firmware-extraction-methods.md

 Manufacturers often host firmware files on their official websites for manual updates.

 #### Tools
-For this method there are no specific tools required, however you can benefit from a healthy knowledge on `google dorking` and other techniques detailed within the [Reconaissance](./reconnaissance/README.md) chapter
+For this method there are no specific tools required, however you can benefit from a proficiency in techniques such as `google dorking` and others detailed within the [Reconaissance](./reconnaissance/README.md) chapter

 #### Steps of retrieving the software from the Manufacturer Website
 1. Search the vendor’s website or forums for downloadable firmware.